Siegel-Lab/libSps/README.md

 ## Introduction

-libSps is a C++ Library that allows counting points in n-dimensional space in constant time O(1).
+libSps is a C++ Library that allows counting points in *n*-dimensional space in constant time [O(1)].
 It was written to analyze [Hi-C and RADICL-seq data](https://en.wikipedia.org/wiki/Chromosome_conformation_capture "Wikipedia") and is based on the algorithms in Shekelyan et al. [1] as well as Schmidt et al. [2].

-It can be loaded and used as a python3 module.
+libSps can be used as a Python3 module or as a header only library for C++-17.

-The basic principle is to compute and store the prefix sums of all datapoints.
+The basic algorithmic principle is to compute and store the prefix sums of all datapoints.
 For example: The points 1, 3, 3 & 5

             X       XX      X
         |   |   |   |   |   |
         0   1   2   3   4   5

-would have the following prefix sums (the prefix sum is incremented at each point): 0, 1, 1, 3, 3, 4
+would have the following prefix sums (e.g. there are 3 points before position 4): 0, 1, 1, 3, 3, 4

     4 -                     ----
     3 -             --------